elevagedigital/fixdivi-a11y-modules/README.md

 * Adds aria-label option
 * Can wrap icon in link or button markup

-* Turn off standard modules - https://divimundo.com/en/blog/how-to-hide-divi-modules-that-you-dont-use/
+To reeduce confusion, we recommend that you turn off the standard button and icon modules once all existing instances have been converted to using the Fix Divi A11y versions.
+How to turn off standard modules - https://divimundo.com/en/blog/how-to-hide-divi-modules-that-you-dont-use/